 - Adoption from African countries, especially Cameroon – Some couples try to adopt a baby using their own resources instead of a professional adoption agency.
 They unwittingly transfer funds to unscrupulous individuals and end up without a baby and a huge hole in their wallet.

 - Adoption of multiples – Some women try to give up twins and triplets without sufficient evidence of pregnancy.
-If they refuse to get in touch with your attorney or adoption facilitator, that’s a big warning sign.
+If they refuse to get in touch with your attorney or adoption coordinator, that’s a big warning sign.
 You must exercise caution in such cases.

 - Other Cases – Some other common means of scams include asking money immediately after sharing a very desperate and sad story, adoption professionals who advertise and ‘shop around’ for adoptive families, and adoption professionals who ask you to ‘invest’ money to show you to a prospective birth mother.